ChemAxon/jpc-docker/README.md

 * change to postgres user: `su postgres -`
 * connect to databse: `psql`
 * and you can start running JPC related queries like: `SELECT TRUE AS IS_SUBSTRUCTURE WHERE 'C'::molecule('sample')|<|'CC';`

+# 4. Using docker-compose

+JPC can also be started with docker-compose.
+You should only do steps from #1 (extended with docker-compose installed) and than simply run `docker-compose up`